Chiptune-Anamnesis/ARDUINO-YM2149F/README.md

 4. Flip switch (PGM/MIDI) back to MIDI.

-**ym2149-wave.py** - creating your own samples:
+**wav-to-ym2149f-converter.py** - creating your own samples:

-1. Prepare a short WAV sample using a program like Audacity.
+1. Prepare a folde rof .wav samples.
-2. Modify the 'path to .wav' in the script to point to the location of your .wav file.
+2. Modify the path variables in the script.
 3. Run the Python script and copy the output.

 The script will generate 'PROGMEM const char' values and 'const int' length values for YM2149 code samples.
 You can paste these over existing values or create new ones.
 Keep in mind that samples must be short due to limited space.